 (parag.
-4) SMA shall be compacted to a density of 93 to 97 percent of the daily theoretical maximum specific gravity, determined according to CP 51.
-All other HMA shall be compacted to a density of 92 to 96 percent of the daily theoretical maximum specific gravity, determined according to CP 51.
+4) SMA shall be compacted to a density of 93 to 98 percent of the daily theoretical maximum specific gravity, determined according to CP 51.
+All other HMA shall be compacted to a density of 92 to 98 percent of the daily theoretical maximum specific gravity, determined according to CP 51.
 If more than one theoretical maximum specific gravity test is taken in a day, the average of the theoretical maximum specific gravity results will be used to determine the percent compaction.
 Field density determinations will be made per CP 44 or 81.

 (parag.
-5) The longitudinal joints shall be compacted to a target density of 092 percent of the theoretical maximum specific gravity.
-The tolerance shall be plus or minus 4 percent.
+5) The longitudinal joints shall be compacted to a density of 90 to 98 percent of the theoretical maximum specific gravity.
 The theoretical maximum specific gravity used to determine the joint density will be the average of the daily theoretical maximum specific gravities for the material that was placed on either side of the joint.
 Density (percent relative compaction) will be determined per CP 44.

 Revise Subsection 401.17 near the end of the subsection, find the paragraph starting “Each CTS . . .”, revise as follows: